-The most serious traffic violations and offenses are termed as felonies.
-Using a motor vehicle for homicide or manslaughter is termed as a felony.
+The most serious traffic violations and offenses are termed felonies.
+For example, using a motor vehicle for homicide or manslaughter is termed a felony.
 In some states, driving under the influence is considered a felony if it causes harm and injuries to another person or if the driver has two or more prior driving under the influence convictions to their name.
 Like misdemeanors, felonies are prosecuted in criminal courts.
 However, a major difference in the case of felonies is that the defendant is required to pay a hefty bail amount to get out of police custody.
-The severity of the punishment for a felony depends on numerous factors such as the circumstances under which the incident occurred and the defendant’s past criminal record.
-Typically, if convicted a person could be fined thousands of dollars and ordered to serve a jail sentence of multiple years.
+The severity of the punishment for a felony depends on numerous factors, such as the circumstances under which the incident occurred and the defendant’s past criminal record.
+Typically, if convicted, a person could be fined thousands of dollars and ordered to serve a jail sentence of multiple years.

 Based on the state of the motor vehicle, traffic violations can be divided into:

 Moving violations of traffic laws are used for breaches of traffic regulations by a motorist when the vehicle is in motion.
 These violations include:

 Non-moving violations occur when the vehicle is not being driven but is still breaching traffic regulations.
 In case you are guilty of a non-moving violation, you will only be liable for paying a fine.
 However, if multiple such tickets accumulate against your name, it can increase the severity of punishment.
 These violations include: